CISecurity/CCPD-Docs/docs/source/Dashboard Deployment Guide for Windows.md

 Although your connection is no longer active between CIS-CAT Pro Dashboard and CIS WorkBench, **an active API client exists on your organization’s profile on the CIS WorkBench**.
 We keep this API client to allow you to reconnect easily.

-However, if you no longer want to utilize the service, please contact CIS Support at support@cisecurity.org in order to delete the API client.
+However, if you no longer want to utilize the service, please open a ticket at the [CIS Support Portal](https://www.cisecurity.org/support/) in order to delete the API client.

 ##Dashboard API##